drduh/macOS-Security-and-Privacy-Guide/README.md

 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setstealthmode on
 ```

-Attackers scan networks to identify systems they may be able to target.
-When Stealth Mode is enabled, the system does not respond to ICMP ping requests and does not answer to connection attempts from closed ports.
+Attackers scan networks to identify systems to target.
+When Stealth Mode is enabled, responses are not sent to connection attempts from closed ports, making the system more difficult to detect.

 Prevent built-in and downloaded software from automatically receiving incoming connections: